motoharu-gosuto/psvpfstools/README.md

   -f [ --f00d_url ] arg     Url of F00D service.

 ## Special thanks
 - Proxima.
-For initial docs on DMAC5, providing F00D service and help with crypto theory.
+For initial docs on DMAC5, contributing code for keystone and sealedkey checks, providing F00D service and help with crypto theory.
 - St4rk, weaknespase and everyone involved in PkgDecrypt.
 For zRIF string decode/inflate code.
+- devnoname120 for hmac_sha256 crypto primitives.
+- SilicaAndPina for pointing at trophy and savedata pfs.
+- CelesteBlue for indicating possibility of sealedkey usage as local key.

+## Other thanks
+- Chris Venter.
+For libb64.
+Integrated as source.
+- PolarSSL.
+For cryptographic primitives.
+Integrated as source.